 If you are looking to take out a large loan, SunTrust offers longer finance terms to make the monthly payment more manageable.
 SunTrust offers fixed interest rates between 4.74% APR and 5.74% APR, with loan repayment terms of up to 240 months, and offers RV loans of up to $1.5 million.

 According to Investopedia, the best company to finance with is Alliant.
 They offer low rates, high maximum loan amounts, and flexible terms.
-They also provide options for travelers that intend on using their RV full time.
+They also provide options for travelers who intend on using their RV full-time.

 When it comes to choosing to finance your RV, it pays to do your homework.
 RV loans are as unique as the kinds of RVs that you can purchase.
 Finding a reputable bank and a reputable dealer to buy from is as important as having the funds to make the down payment and the monthly payments.
 It pays to shop around and find the loan terms that fit your particular budget and needs.